-One of the goals of the Canadian Hemophilia Society is for the organization to be supportive of the global bleeding disorders community.
-In order to promote this goal, the CHS International Projects Committee manages an annual CHS International Fund accessible to the CHS, its chapters/regions and Hemophilia Treatment Centres, accepts proposals aimed at supporting hemophilia care in developing countries while providing guidance and support to sections and Treatment Centres engaged in twinning initiatives.
+One of the goals of the Canadian Hemophilia Society is for the organization to be supportive of the global bleeding disorder community.
+In order to promote this goal, the CHS International Projects Committee manages an annual CHS International Fund accessible to the CHS, its chapters/regions and bleeding disorder treatment centres, accepts proposals aimed at supporting hemophilia care in developing countries while providing guidance and support to sections and treatment centres engaged in twinning initiatives.

-Twinning Projects submitted by the CHS, its chapters/regions and Canadian Hemophilia Treatment Centres must satisfactorily meet the application criteria as set by the CHS International Projects Committee.
-These twinning projects must be previously approved by the WFH, approved annually by CHS, the local Chapter / Region / Clinic Director and may be supported financially or otherwise by the committee beyond their WFH closing date in order to ensure a smooth transition to a sustainable model of hemophilia care.
+Twinning Projects submitted by the CHS, its chapters/regions and Canadian bleeding disorder treatment centres must satisfactorily meet the application criteria as set by the CHS International Projects Committee.
+These twinning projects must be previously approved by the World Federation of Hemophilia (WFH), approved annually by CHS, the local chapter/region/clinic director and may be supported financially or otherwise by the committee beyond their WFH closing date in order to ensure a smooth transition to a sustainable model of hemophilia care.

-The purpose of the International Projects Committee is to provide support and guidance to CHS chapters/regions/Canadian Hemophilia Clinics engaged or wishing to become involved in twinning projects aimed at enhancing organizational capacity and supporting hemophilia care in developing countries.
-Given that the CHS has a fund to financially support such initiatives, the committee shall evaluate proposals and recommend funding for twinning projects submitted by the CHS, its chapters/regions and Canadian Hemophilia Treatment Centres that satisfactorily meet the application criteria as set by the committee.
+The purpose of the International Projects Committee is to provide support and guidance to CHS chapters/regions/Canadian bleeding disorder treatment centres engaged or wishing to become involved in twinning projects aimed at enhancing organizational capacity and supporting hemophilia care in developing countries.
+Given that the CHS has a fund to financially support such initiatives, the committee shall evaluate proposals and recommend funding for twinning projects submitted by the CHS, its chapters/regions and Canadian bleeding disorder treatment centres that satisfactorily meet the application criteria as set by the committee.